 Editor’s note (April 2026): This post was originally published in August 2021 and has been updated to reflect changes to Raising Cane’s Caniac Club, including the removal of the former free Box Combo sign-up offer.

-Raising Cane’s Chicken Fingers is an American fast-food restaurant chain known for its chicken fingers and special sauce and Caniac Club member perks.
+Raising Cane’s Chicken Fingers is an American fast-food restaurant chain.
+It’s known for its chicken fingers and special sauce and Caniac Club member perks.
 Although Max Savransky may lead you to believe that Popeyes is the superior Louisianan fried chicken outlet, it is safe to say that he hasn’t tasted a Raising Cane’s Combo Box.

 How to join the Caniac Club